Brack-Wang/nextjs/README.md

 > Might use this tool to convert image to ".jpg", note that can't directly use image token from your iphone (which is HEIC format):https://cloudconvert.com/jpg-converter

+> Please make sure the uploaded image is 4:3 ratio format, you might use this web to crop image: https://imageresizer.com/crop-image/editor

 in `/app/events/page.tsx`

 Add a list like the given format which contain the image name, weburl, the describtion.